AntelopeAudio/zen-launcher/README.md

-ZenLauncher
+zen-launcher
 ===========

-Automatically downloads, updates and launches the control panel of ZenStudio
+Automatically downloads, updates and launches the control panel of ZenStudio -- http://bit.ly/1uCNiDN